-There are a huge range of fishing rods on the UK market ranging from rough ground rods, LRF (Light Rock Fishing) rods, beachcasters, tournament rods, telescopic rods, specialist bass and flatfish rods as well as a whole range of boat rods – all of which can make choosing the right fishing rod a difficult and confusing decision.
-The good news is that a single well chosen sea fishing rod is able to handle a wide range of fishing situations, and can be used to fish the vast majority of marks in the UK.
+There are a huge range of fishing rods on the UK market ranging from rough ground rods, LRF (Light Rock Fishing) rods, beachcasters, tournament rods, telescopic rods, specialist bass and flatfish rods as well as a whole range of boat rods.
+This can make choosing the right fishing rod a difficult and confusing decision.
+The good news is that a single well-chosen sea fishing rod is able to handle a wide range of fishing situations, and can be used to fish the vast majority of marks in the UK.
 Most anglers start off with a single all-round fishing rod and then diversify into buying more specialist equipment once their knowledge and interest in fishing increases.

-A beachcaster is a generic term for a general purpose sea fishing rod is far and away the most popular rod for sea fishing with bait in the UK.
+A beachcaster is a generic term for a general-purpose sea fishing rod and is by far the most popular rod for sea fishing with bait in the UK.
 For many years the standard length of a beachcaster was 12ft but recent years have seen most manufacturers offer 13 – 14ft rods and Continental style 15-16ft rods are becoming increasingly common.
 The reason for this is simple: casting distance.
 The longer a rod is then – theoretically – the further it can cast.
 Rods are also rated by the weight they can cast.
 Most beachcasters are rated to cast 4 – 8oz.
-It is fair to say that 4oz is the minimum a beachcaster should be able to cast as any less than this and it wont have the necessary strength to handle rough seas or mixed/rocky ground.
-Rods for light ground work such as bass, flattie or estuary rods, generally cast 2 – 4oz, and specialist rods for LRF (Light Rock Fishing) can cast lures weighing as little as 0.5 gram.
+It is fair to say that 4oz is the minimum a beachcaster should be able to cast as any less than this and it will not have the necessary strength to handle rough seas or mixed and rocky ground.
+Rods for fishing in light conditions such as bass, flattie or estuary rods, generally cast 2 – 4oz, and specialist rods for LRF (Light Rock Fishing) can cast lures weighing as little as 0.5 gram.
 Rods designed for lure fishing with spinners are generally 7 – 10ft long and cast weights of 1 – 2oz.

 Fishing Rod Design